Your CV is the first point of contact with a potential employee.

 How to Build an Amazing CV

 How is your CV looking?…….
 Do you have one at all?……… Or has it been years since you last updated yours?
 The prospect of polishing up your CV is a daunting one and needs a lot of time and effort to ensure it properly reflects you, your skills and everything you are capable of delivering for a new potential employer.
 But fear not, as Wright Executive can help you.
 Below are some helpful hints that should steer you through the CV pathway and ensure you have a document that is exceptional.

-First lets dispel some myths:
+First let’s dispel some CV myths:

-1) Your CV should only be 2 pages!
+1) “Your CV should only be 2 pages….

 2) You need to list every job you have ever had in your career